 Part-time jobs, skipped meals: Indian students in UK battle to stay afloat

-Botched-up Brexit, Covid-19 pandemic and war in Ukraine have contributed to current crisis in UK Photograph:( Reuters )
+A botched-up Brexit, Covid-19 pandemic and war in Ukraine have contributed to current crisis in UK

 The ongoing cost-of-living crisis has aggravated the struggles of Indian students who landed in Britain in the immediate past, said multiple students pursuing higher studies in the country.